 At the end of each official homeschool season (beginning of May-ish), I do a homeschool assessment.

-My eyes are always opened about my kids’ learning styles, our use of past curriculum, about my needs, and how I need to engage my kids differently.
+My eyes are always opened to my kids’ learning styles, our year of past curriculum, my needs, and how I need to engage my kids differently.